 The East Tennessee Preservation Alliance serves 16 counties in East Tennessee: Anderson, Blount, Campbell, Claiborne, Cocke, Grainger, Jefferson, Hamblen, Knox, Loudon, Monroe, Morgan, Roane, Scott, Sevier and Union.
-We are happy to assist and/or work with other counties in East Tennessee when opportunities arise.
+On occasion, we are able to assist in other counties in East Tennessee.

 A SNAPSHOT OF ACTIVITIES

-- Eight regional conferences hosted in Townsend, Rugby, Jonesborough, Gatlinburg, Maryville, Oak Ridge, Knoxville and Morristown.
+- Nine regional conferences hosted in Townsend, Rugby, Jonesborough, Gatlinburg, Maryville, Oak Ridge, Knoxville, Morristown and Clinton.